macvik01/FILE-MOVER/README.md

 # FILE-MOVER

-IF YOU DONT HAVE PYTHON OR PACKAGES INSTALLED JUST RUN THE .exe FILE BUT READ README.txt BEFORE RUNNING THE APPLICATION OR PROGRAM.
+IF YOU DONT HAVE PYTHON OR PACKAGES INSTALLED JUST RUN THE .exe FILE BUT READ README.md BEFORE RUNNING THE APPLICATION OR PROGRAM.
 FOR RUNNING THE .exe FILE YOU DONT NEED/REQUIRE PYTHON INSTALLED IN YOUR SYSTEM.

 This is mainly designed to move only files(not folders) from one location to another (when a large number/mixture of data are invoved).